sophia-sherman/quality-dashboard/README.md

 Display quality metrics, meant to replace filling this confluence page in by hand: https://confluence.cambiahealth.com/confluence/display/SEAM/Sprint+Quality+Metrics

+So far, only functionality to automate running jira queries has been implemented.

 ## Set up dev environment
 Add a `.env` file with the following environment variables:
 ```